Trite parvula

 Trite parvula, commonly known as the house hopper spider, is a small and relatively common jumping spider (Salticidae) endemic to New Zealand.

 Classification

 As of 2017, it is one of fifteen verified species of Trite.

 Distribution and habitat

 It lives throughout the North Island and the top half of the South Island down to Christchurch.
 It often lives inside houses and is seen sunning itself on walls, fences and garden plants.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".